yoyurec/logseq-awesome-links/README.md

     * Icon for cases when the page is an alias
     * Inherit icon from page prop
     * Inherit icons for cases when the prop is an alias
+    * Inherit icons from hierarchy root item or it's props
     * Show inherited page icons on content links, sidebar, page title & tabs
 * Page icons`icon::`extended from Emoji to hundreds icons set via Nerd fonts support <a href="#-custom-page-icons">🡖</a>
 * Custom **Journal icons** <a href="#-journal-icon">🡖</a>